 Anything Else to Consider?

 While some of these natural supplements for rumination can have a profound impact on your mental well being.
-It never hurts to remember that they’re not the cure-all panacea.
+It’s important to remember that they’re not the cure-all panacea.

 Meditation is an ancient practice from the East.
-It’s arguably the most effective natural way to ‘tame’ the monkey mind.
+It’s arguably the most effective natural way to tame the restless mind.

 Meditate long enough and the size of your prefrontal cortex will increase.
 At the same time, the amygdala, the fear center responsible for worrying and rumination, decreases from meditation.
 (26)